Raph-09/STOCK-PRICE-PREDICTION-FORD-MOTORS-LSTM-/README.md

  # Run Locally
-  Run this commandon ur command line:https://github.com/Raph-09/STOCK-PRICE-PREDICTION-FORD-MOTORS-LSTM-.git Install the packages that are found #Tech stack
+  Run this command on ur command line:https://github.com/Raph-09/STOCK-PRICE-PREDICTION-FORD-MOTORS-LSTM-.git

+  Install the packages that are found #Tech stack

  # Tech Stack